Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 #### Plugins

-There's a plethora of Webpack plugins out there, and I haven't even begun to explore them all.
+There's a plethora of Webpack plugins out there.
 We're only going to use two of them in our example.

 {crop-start-line=104,crop-end-line=109,linenos=off,lang=js}
 <<[Plugins part of webpack.config.dev.js](code_samples/env/webpack.config.dev.js)